 - Keep a balance: Even though you may be invited to many events, try to keep a balance between attending parties and doing other kinds of summer activities.
 If you are constantly putting yourself in environments with heavy alcohol consumption, it may be too overwhelming and harder to resist as time goes on.

-- Host your own party: One way to control alcohol availability is to host your own summer party.
+- Host a party: One way to control alcohol availability is to host your summer party.
 This allows you to enjoy socializing with friends and family while controlling what you serve.

 For over 50 years, Gateway Foundation has been helping clients achieve freedom from addiction through our drug and alcohol rehabilitation programs.